tbishaw-stat6250/course-questions-wiki/week-04/README.md

 - Question (tbishaw-stat6250): What are CLASS variable used for?
 And are CLASS variables characters or numbers?
 - *Question* (cnguyen77-stat6250): How to specify the variables that PROC MEANS analyzes?
 - *Answer* (cnguyen77-stat6250): To specify the variables that PROC MEANS analyzes, add a VAR statement and list the variable names.
+- *Question* (sbagdi-stat6250): Which option in PROC MEANS statement is used to limit the decimal places?
+What is the need for using such option?